hulacorn/blog.hulacorn.com/src/posts/2022-07-09-hulacorn-update-building-in-public.md

 # Results

-The top-voted problem was people wanted to stop estimating features.
-Knowing this, we have decided to narrow our focus more here at Hulacorn and solve the problem of calculating when the software will be in production.
+In the top-voted problem, people wanted to stop estimating features and manage one-to-one with their staff.
+We flipped a coin on which one to try and solve first.
+We have decided to solve the problem of calculating when the software will be in production without using estimates.

 # Epilogue
 We will continue building in public, sharing what we learn.